DanielEmeka2003/LearningCpp/nc_decimal_fp/Readme.md

-    numbers > 1'048'575, any attempt to store it would result in an errorenous sequence of bits for the entire storage, and in case you are thinking that why don't you just round the number when it maxes out, i.e for example: 1.1'048'576 would get rounded to 6digits instead thus becoming 1.1'048'58, well, that's where the unintuitive part comes in, having to check that every time is simply highly unintuitive and no something i would like to defend in the nearest future.
+    numbers > 1'048'575, any attempt to store it would result in an errorenous sequence of bits for the entire storage, and in case you are thinking that why don't you just round the number when it maxes out, i.e for example: 1.1'048'576 would get rounded to 6digits instead thus becoming 1.1'048'58, well, that's where the unintuitive part comes in, having to check that every time is simply highly unintuitive and not something i would like to defend in the nearest future.
     Advantages of not utilizing the full range:
     (1) Having to store numbers from 0 to 999'999(for 32bit storage for example) is way more intuitive, those six digits are always going to cover the max range that is from 0 to 999'999 and any real_part greater can just be simply rounded up, example:
-        1.9'999'999 when stored would be appropriately rounded to this 2.0 It's just more sensible to reason about it from that pov.
+        1.9'999'999 when stored would be appropriately rounded to this 2.0 It's just more sensible to reason about it from the base(10) pov.
-    (2) The unused range isn't just forgotten, as you read initially, they are used to indicate underflow, if the exponent is negative, and overflow, if the exponent is positive fo values greater than the maximum for that storage format.
+    (2) The unused range isn't just forgotten, as you read initially, they are used to indicate underflow, if the exponent is negative, and overflow, if the exponent is positive for values greater than the maximum for that storage format.

-(2) (+/-)nan: meaning not a number, defined values of (+/-)nan dictates that an [integer_part] bit contains the ununsed values expect zero and
+(2) nan: meaning not a number, defined values of nan dictates that an [integer_part] bit contains the ununsed values expect zero and
     an optional [real_part] bit section, meaning the [real_part] bit section is not considered when NAN is detected, so the [real_part] can contain any value including ones > the maximum defined for that storage format

 (3) (+/-)0: due to the real-number always being normalized for storage, zero can never logically be attained, so an exception is made, the same
     exception is made for zero when normalizing.
 Defined value of zero dictates that the [integer_part] bit section contains a value of zero and an optional [real_part] bit section.

+To enable optimizations when performing pre-condition checks, we assign precedence to the following special values:
+- (+/-)0 and nan
+- (+/-)inf - lowest precedence

+(+/-)0 is zero regardless

 Incase you are wondering about why i didn't mention the [exponent] bit section in any of these, it is because it is entirely irrelevant in deciding the special values, so just imagine that the [exponent] bit section is irrelevant for all defined special values.